White-browed nuthatch: Taxonomy

-Päckert and colleagues (2020) studied the complete circum-Tibetan group of clades, which were sister to S. himalayensis and S. victoriae.
+Päckert and colleagues (2020) studied the complete circum-Tibetan group of nuthatches, which were sister to S. himalayensis and S. victoriae.
 Surprisingly, a deep split between three specimens of S. himalayaensis equaled interspecific divergences among species of clade.
-Within the group europaea, the white-tailed nuthatch and white-browed nuthatch are not included in the study, but appear to be basal.
+Within the Sitta europaea group, the white-tailed nuthatch and white-browed nuthatch are not included in the study, but appear to be basal.